rust-lang/book/second-edition/nostarch/chapter20.md

 receive a stream

 The `TcpListener` allows us to listen for TCP connections.
-We’ve chosen to listen to the address `127.0.0.1:8080`.
-Breaking this address down, the section before the colon is an IP address representing your own computer (this is the same on each computer, and doesn’t represent the authors’ computer specifically), and `8080` is the port.
+We’ve chosen to listen to the address `127.0.0.1:7878`.
+Breaking this address down, the section before the colon is an IP address representing your own computer (this is the same on each computer, and doesn’t represent the authors’ computer specifically), and `7878` is the port.
 We’ve chosen this port for two reasons:
-HTTP is normally accepted on this port and 8080 is easy to remember because it’s the HTTP port 80 repeated.
-Note that connecting to port 80 requires administrator privileges; non-administrators can only listen on ports higher than 1024.
+HTTP is normally accepted on this port and 7878 is "rust" typed on a telephone.
+Note that connecting to port 80 requires administrator privileges;
+non-administrators can only listen on ports higher than 1024.

 The `bind` function in this scenario works like the `new` function, in that it will return a new `TcpListener` instance.
 This function is called `bind`